phoenixsite/fakepilot/README.md

 ## Installation
 [![PyPI version](https://badge.fury.io/py/fakepilot.svg)](https://pypi.org/project/fakepilot/)

-fakepilot is available on `pip`.
+fakepilot is available on Pypi.
 You can install fakepilot from it with

 ```bash
 pip install fakepilot